netzzz/playwright-login-page-pom/README.md

 1) Clone this repository
 2) Make sure you have node.js installed.
 If you don't, please visit official website for instructions
 3) Run 'npm install' to install node modules
+4) Add User Environment Variable 'SECRET_KEY' with value '1223315678594234'
-4) Run tests with 'npx playwright test --ui' - it will open UI mode so you can explore, run and debug tests with a time travel experience complete with watch mode.
+5) Run tests with 'npx playwright test --ui' - it will open UI mode so you can explore, run and debug tests with a time travel experience complete with watch mode.

 For other ways to run tests you can check Playwright Documentation - https://playwright.dev/docs/running-tests

+### Test Logs
+* After each run, Test Log is stored in a timestamped .log file within the 'logs' directory